idaholab/moose/tutorials/darcy_thermo_mech/doc/content/systems/multiapps.md

 # MultiApp System

-A system for performing multiple simulations within a master simulation.
+A system for performing multiple simulations within a main simulation.

 !---